Maciej Gordon

-Maciej Gordon (born January 27, 1973 in Bydgoszcz) is a Polish basketball player, club and national team coach.
-He mainly played as a shooting guard and a small forward; After the end of his playing career - coach of women's basketball club senior teams (long-time coach AZS UW Warszawa, since 2020 in SKK Polonia Warszawa) and youth national teams (currently the Polish U-16 national team).
+Maciej Gordon (born January 27, 1973, in Bydgoszcz) is a Polish basketball player, club and national team coach.
+He mainly played as a shooting guard and a small forward; After the end of his playing career - coach of women's basketball club senior teams (long-time coach AZS UW Warszawa, 2020-2023 in SKK Polonia Warszawa) and youth national teams (currently the Polish U-16 national team).
 In 2006, at the Academy of Physical Education in Gdańsk, after defending his thesis, he received the first class of coach.